bridgecrew-perf6/poop-garden-front/README.md

 ## days 22 april 14

 got the search feature much more functional. now searches through and renders possible users as the user types, excluding current friends and user.
+Also have the ability to send friend request. once the request is sent, that user's button us deactivated and marked as pending

+## days 23 april 15

+DEAL WITH INCOMING FRIEND REQUESTS!